1871fotc/fotc/docs/walks/in-their-caring-hands.md

 ## Gertrude Daly <small>(7A‑171‑1)</small>

 Miss Daly worked mainly as a ‘Children’s Nurse’ at the Hospital for Sick Children (HSC), Herston.
 She was appointed as a registered nurse at the HSC on 22 July 192.
 While at the Brisbane Hospital in 1926 she was appointed a sister on 28 September 1926.
-In October 1926 she returned to the HSC and was appointed a senior sister there on 1 Jul 1928.
+In October 1926 she returned to the HSC and was appointed a senior sister there on 1 July 1928.

 In the 1930s Gertrude was in charge of the outpatient’s department at the HSC.
 In 1938 she was granted leave to undertake a four‑month course in child welfare training.
 She then became Matron of the Metropolitan Hospital for Infectious Diseases from the late 1940s to the early 1950s.
 On 1 January 1952 she was appointed Matron of the Brisbane Children’s Hospital.
 After a long illness she died while still in service on 30 October 1961.